Phurga/obsidian_vault/writing/Intro to CSI.md

 [[phylogenetic diversity]]
 ## effect of land use on biodiversity
 ### land use
-Herein we will focus on how land transformed for human activities is a degraded of natural habitat.
+Herein we will focus on how land transformed for human activities is a degraded habitat for wildlife.
 [[What are really land transformation impacts]]
 ## living soils
 ### soil, land, ground